15 Best Things To Do In Braga, Portugal In One Day

 Republic Square (pt.
 Praça da Republica) is located in the heart of Braga.
 Locals, as well as travelers, love this beautiful square.
 Locally it’s known as Arcada Square, thanks to the 18th-century arcade building.
 For a long time, it served as a sheltered place for merchants selling their products.

 Nowadays, in this big, traffic-free area you’ll find a beautiful fountain (pt.
-Chafariz da Praça da República), restaurants, and cafes, including two famous, and historic ones: Cafe Vianna (oldest cafe in Braga, dating back to 1858) and Café Astoria.
-Republic Square is also a place where Braga Tourist Office is located, as well as a big green space, Park Avenida Central.
+Chafariz da Praça da República), restaurants, and cafes, including two really famous: Cafe Vianna (oldest cafe in Braga, dating back to 1858) and Café Astoria.
+There is also a big green space, Park Avenida Central.

 Braga Tower